1. JOURNAL PUBLISHING SCHEDULE

 Submission declaration and verification

 Submission of an article implies that the work described has not been published previously, that it is not under consideration for publication elsewhere, that its publication is approved by all authors, and that, if accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the copyright-holder.
-To verify originality, your article may be checked by the originality detection service Turnitin or other.
+To verify originality, articles will be checked by the originality detection service Turnitin or other.

 Reviewer Suggestions

-During the submission process, please suggest three potential reviewers with the appropriate expertise to review the manuscript.
+During the submission process, authors will suggest three potential reviewers with the appropriate expertise and contact information (name, official e-mail, and affiliation) to review the manuscript.
 The editors will not necessarily approach these referees.
-Please provide detailed contact information (address, homepage, official e-mail).
-The proposed referees should neither be current collaborators of the co-authors nor have published with any of the co-authors of the manuscript within the last five years.
+The proposed referees should neither be current collaborators of the authors nor have published with any of the authors of the manuscript within the last five years.
 Proposed reviewers should be from different institutions to the authors.
-You may identify appropriate Editorial Board members of the journal as potential reviewers.
-You may suggest reviewers from among the authors that you frequently cite in your paper.
+Authors may suggest reviewers from among the authors that they frequently cite in their papers.

 3. EDITORIAL PROCEDURE AND PEER-REVIEW